 PLUS a special showing of ‘Son of a Sea Turtle’, a film about Moko and Loupe, two friends who are not gay they are just French.
 In an insane world their lives of coincidental happy abandon start to seem like the veriest sense.
 With live soundtrack by sink.

-Sun 05 Oct :: Cafe Kino, Bristol :: with Kate Stables
+Sun 05 Oct :: Cafe Kino, Bristol :: w/ Kate Stables

 Kate Stables joins Sink downstairs at Cafe Kino.

 Mon 06 Oct :: Dungeness :: Sound Mirror Guerilla Gig

 The Sound Mirrors are three enormous air raid early warning systems built during world war two, designed to amplify the distant rumblings of the Luftwaffe.
 If you’d like to join us on our sonic pilgrimage just turn up some time in the evening.
 Find out more here.

 Wed 08 Oct :: The Factory, Neds Housing Co-op, Hedley Street, Nottingham

 Thu 09 Oct :: Mining Institute, Newcastle :: w/ Kate in the Kettle

 Kate in the Kettle embraces old customs with new ideas, merging sounds from different places and weaving them into their own tune.
 Whilst drawing upon past folk music traditions, the songs written by Scottish singer and instrumentalist Kate Young are driven by her passion to cultivate public awareness connected to many environmental issues.
 Help us celebrate the release of Kate in the Kettle’s debut album, ‘Swimmings of the Head’.